alexsax/academic-kickstart/content/home/publications.md

 active = true  # Activate this widget? true/false
 weight = 90  # Order that this section will appear.

-title = "Recent Publications"
+title = "Selected Publications" subtitle = "Updated version on Google scholar"
-subtitle = ""

 [content]
   # Page type to display.
 E.g. post, talk, or publication.